 Copyright © 1974 - 2019 The Tzó-Nah Fund

 From "first contact" the American Indian has a long history with Christianity.
-We "Indians," most commonly referred to as "The People" in indigenous languages, have our prophets, our own oral narratives and history of our journeys, and we have our wisdom (wisdom is not learned knowledge but the potential that exists within) keepers in our oral traditions (myths and legends), we have our own epic heroes.
+We "Indians," most commonly referred to as "The People" in indigenous languages, have our prophets, our own oral narratives and history of our journeys, and we have our wisdom (wisdom is not learned knowledge, but the potential that exists within) keepers in our oral traditions (myths and legends), we have our own epic heroes.
 Red Jacket addressed this idea in his famous speech on the white man's God.
-See Red Jacket defends Native American "Religion," 1805 (History Matters!)
+See, Red Jacket defends Native American "Religion," in 1805 (history matters!)
 Red Jacket's village was destroyed two weeks after attempting to shake the hand of the missionary and U.S. Representative who refused saying "no fellowship could exist between the religion of God and the works of the Devil." http://historymatters.gmu.edu/d/5790/

-The Puritans are involved in campaign of slander against the American Indian as beasts, inhuman, savage, and pagan.
-They send out missives and propaganda portraying the American Indian 's soul as unsalvageable, that the American Indian must be destroyed, even murdered, and taken off the face of the earth according to God's command.
+The Puritans are involved in a campaign of slander against the American Indian as beasts, inhuman, savage, and pagan.
+They send out missives and propaganda portraying the American Indians’ soul as unsalvageable, that the American Indian must be destroyed, even murdered, and taken off the face of the earth according to God's command.

 1. Do not violate (hurt or harm) your fellow humans.
 2. Give your blessings, thanks, and praise to your fellow humans.
 3. Forgive.
 To live in peace, forgiveness has to occur.
 4. Communicate with your spirit/soul (within each of you).